Coffeelot/cw-rep/README.md

-    lockpicking = { -- if you want to use names with spaces you'll need to type it as "['Lockicking Skill'] = {" for example icon = 'fas fa-unlock', -- icon that shows in the menu label = 'Lockpicking' -- Label that is displayed in the menu (defaults to name of the skill, just like mz skills if this is not defined)
+    lockpicking = { -- if you want to use names with spaces you'll need to type it as "['Lockicking Skill'] = {" for example icon = 'fas fa-unlock', -- icon that shows in the menu label = 'Lockpicking' -- Label that is displayed in the menu (defaults to name of the skill, just like mz skills if this is not defined) skipNotify = true -- Will not notify player when skill up/down if Config.ShowNotificationOnSkillGain is set to true },
-    },
 ```
 > Find icon names [here](https://fontawesome.com/v5/search?m=free)